tranhelen/tranhelen/_posts/2016-08-08-rinseandrepeat.md

 		<h2>The foundation</h2>

 		<p>My website is set on a 12 column grid which I use out of laziness but in the print world I tend to use odd-numbered columns.
-I wanted something with more movement so I arranged everything in a slightly inaccurate 'S' shape on the grid and went with diagonally sliced rectangles to offer some more movement.
+I wanted something with more movement so I arranged everything in a slightly inaccurate &lsquo;S&rsquo; shape on the grid and went with diagonally sliced rectangles to offer some more movement.
 This is a pretty basic usage of a grid system.</p>

         <hr class="noborder">
     </div>